 A major advantage of this type of care is that it is built around the needs of the individual, in their home; providing the help needed to continue daily activities with the reassurance of help when needed.

-The ability to continue with hobbies and socialise with friends at home or in the local community goes a long way to helping people keep mentally agile and emotionally uplifted.
+The ability to continue with hobbies and socialise with friends at home or in the local community goes a long way to helping people’s wellbeing.

-Domiciliary care also allows the individual to enjoy the care and support from loved ones without feeling like a burden, it comes with an element of companionship too, a cuppa and a chat to lift the mood.
-The flexibility of domiciliary care means that care can be given with minimum impact to the routine and activities of family and friends.
+Domiciliary care also enables people to receive care and support with companionship too, a cuppa and a chat can always lift a mood.
+The flexibility of domiciliary care means that care can give family members and loved ones reassurances if they cannot be around.

 Who provides domiciliary care?